Ajith-Kumar-0/Two-sum-leetcode-java/README.md

-two sum leetcode solution in java .
+leetcode solution in java .